-By Rasmus Lema (Aalborg University), Carlo Pietrobelli (University Roma Tre and UNU-MERIT), Roberta Rabellotti, and Antonio Vezzani (University Roma Tre).
+By Rasmus Lema (Aalborg University), Carlo Pietrobelli (University Roma Tre and UNU-MERIT), Roberta Rabellotti (University of Pavia), and Antonio Vezzani (University Roma Tre).

 Examining innovative capabilities in 45 countries through a focus on Information Technology, the authors find an interesting divergence between the hardware and software sub-sectors, suggesting that the GVC-innovation link is not as straightforward as many assume.

 Global Value Chains (GVC) participation & innovation in IT